ITEAD-Thierry/NextionX/README.md

 Compared to the published code in the above Blog posts, the usage of the library has again be simplified due to heavy code reworking before publishing it here.
 ## Technical information
-The newest release, v.0.7.0 brings some **elementary API changes** to ease the use.
+The newest release, v.0.7.1 brings some **elementary API changes** (compared to v0.5.0) to ease the use.
 Function macros and separate objects for use with or without debugging as in v0.5.0 are not longer needed!
 Please refer to the updated reference, below.
 ## Versions
+### v.0.7.1
+* This version brings NO API CHANGES!
+* It fixes a few issues like compiler warnings or errors when compiling with other tool chains than the original C++11 based Arduino/AVR toolchain (like, for example, ESP32).
+* Some clean-up in the code allowed to reduce slightly the flash memory usage, especially with debug activated.
 ### v.0.7.0
 * This version does now listen to the return data from the Nextion.
 This translates in detailed feedback if debugging is enabled and in the new functionality which permits adding onTouch and onRelease callback handlers for individual components.
 * There is no longer a separate object for debugging.
 The same **NexComm** object can output debug, error and status messages when the `.addDebug()` method is invoked after `.begin()` (see Reference below)